demirantay/notebook/syllabus-compsci.md

 - [ ] Level 8: Build the instagram clone built above but this time with your own framework and webserver
 - [ ] Level 9: After learning all of the things above do a youtube clone too (it is good to figure out how to impelemtn billions data of videos & graphics .
 - [ ] Level 10: Clone a basic search engine like google or duckduckgo, it is a good problem to solve.
-- [ ] Final: Clone duolingo before building your own lingo app
+- [ ] Level 11: Clone duolingo before building your own lingo app
+- [ ] Level 12: Build a small version of every tech learned above.
+Remember first version of unix was under 4000 LoC.
+And this guy created [aws server](https://github.com/jubos/fake-s3) system in just 2k LoC.
+Build everythings logic in a small way.

 > If you finish frontend or backend sections start `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada) when their time of the month comes. ++ go for a algorithm online prep course like algoexpert.io (<- this one is really good) , leetcode ...etc